gramineproject/graphene/CONTRIBUTING.rst

 #.
 Follow project's `style guidelines
    <https://graphene.rtfd.io/en/latest/devel/coding-style.html>`__.
 #.
 Be signed-off by the author of the PR in git (i.e., using the ``git commit -s``, indicating
-   that the contributions to this project are covered by the `project Developer Certificate of Origin <DCO.txt>`__
+   that the authors are agreeing to the terms of the `project Developer Certificate of Origin <DCO.txt>`__

 PR Life Cycle